0eq00/NoctSalamanderHISE/README.md

 ![aaa](https://github.com/user-attachments/assets/d041fc01-c528-456f-918f-d8bad77e5d16)

-## How to install
+## Install
 > [!NOTE]
-> Precompiled binary is available for Windows x64 only.
+> Precompiled binary is available for Windows x64 only from [here](https://github.com/0eq00/NoctSalamanderHISE/releases).

 1. Place NoctSalamander.exe in any folder or/and place NoctSalamander.vst3 in the appropriate folder as follow.
    ```